 Forceful, traditional, punitive “trainers” were very cutting edge and all the rage in the 1940’s.
-Since then, educated, modern, force free positive reinforcement dog trainers, through the advent of education and scientific studies, understand the most effective, humane and efficient ways of modifying a behavior and training a dog while increasing the bond and love between a pet parent and dog.
-Aversive trainers do not accomplish this and their practices are inefficient, inhumane and typically not founded in science.
+Since then, educated, modern, force-free positive reinforcement dog trainers, through the advent of education and scientific studies, understand the most effective, humane and efficient ways of modifying behavior and training a dog while increasing the bond and love between a pet parent and dog.
+Aversive trainers do not accomplish this, and their practices are inefficient, inhumane and typically not founded in science.

 The pundits might argue that there is evidence showing that punitive style “trainers” are more effective and build a better bond.
 I disagree and ask for evidence from one credible educated source from a leader in the field of canine ethology, learning theory, animal husbandry, psychology, evolution or physiology that makes that claim and the science that proves it.